btzy/lieuzhenghong.com/_posts/2020-08-19-a-market-based-mechanism-to-preserve-indonesia's-forests.md

 (e.g. [zoom.earth](https://zoom.earth/)).
 Then what the philantropist can do is say the following:

-"I will pay \$50,000 to the person who buys this ticket if and only if <AREA>
+> "I will pay \$50,000 to the person who buys this ticket if and only if $AREA
-remains forested by <DATE>, as determined by satellite imagery."
+> remains forested by $DATE, as determined by satellite imagery.
+Otherwise,
+> the $50,000 will go to a reputable $FOREST_PROTECTION_CHARITY
+> both buyer and seller have agreed upon."

 And then he simply puts this ticket up for auction.
 Once someone wins the bid, the buyer pays the philantropist.
-The philantropist then puts his funds in escrow, and some trusted third-party determines whether or not the area has remained forested by the date specified in the ticket---whereupon the funds will either be released back to the philantropist, or to the buyer of the ticket.
+The philantropist then puts his funds in escrow, and some trusted third-party determines whether or not the area has remained forested by the date specified in the ticket---whereupon the funds will either be released to the buyer, or to the forest protection charity.

 How does this work?
 The buyer has an incentive to hunt down the farmer/owner of the forest and come to some deal to make sure that the farmer/owner